wlsf82/protractor-and-webrtc/README.md

 - How to configure Protractor for running end-to-end tests for WebRTC applications
 - How to create basic end-to-end automated tests (high and low level)
 - How to use Page Objets for better organizing tests
-- How to create automated tests where two or more browsers interact with each other
+- How to create automated tests where two browsers interact with each other
 - How to work with Protractor promises

 ### List of resources for keep learning